 36. What Do Kangaroos Eat – Kangaroo Diet – Kangaroo Food

-- Kangaroos’ diet mainly consists of food that contain low protein and high fibers.
+- Kangaroos’ diet mainly consists of food that contains low protein and high fibers.

 - Kangaroo’s diet is mainly comprised of Herbs.